 Why you will love this recipe:

 - These protein powder banana muffins are packed with protein!
-They're made with protein powder, almond flour and peanut butter to make them a high protein muffin recipe with 12 grams of protein per muffin.
+They are high in protein with 12 grams of protein per muffin.

-- They make great leftovers and store really well in the freezer so they are a great meal prep option.
+- They store really well and also freeze well so they are a great option for meal prep.

-- Besides being high in protein they are also gluten free, dairy free and refined sugar free and I've included instructions for making them vegan too.
+- Besides being high in protein these muffins are also gluten-free, dairy-free and refined sugar free and I've included instructions for making them vegan too.

 If you love muffins you will also love my chocolate pumpkin muffins and banana pecan muffins.

-- Ripe bananas - bananas add a delicious natural sweetness to this recipe.
-Be sure to use ripe and not green bananas.
+- Ripe bananas - bananas add a delicious natural sweetness to these muffins without making them taste like bananas.
+Be sure to use ripe or overripe bananas and not green bananas.

-- Protein powder - the key ingredient for these protein muffins - I recommend using a vanilla or unflavoured protein powder for this recipe - this is the protein powder I use and love which is both vegan and gluten free.
+- Protein powder - the key ingredient for these protein muffins - I recommend using a vanilla protein powder for this recipe.

-- Quick cooking oats - oats help give these muffins a light and fluffy texture - these are the sprouted oats I use.
+- Quick cooking oats - oats help give these muffins a light and fluffy texture.
 I don't recommend using rolled oats or steel cut oats for this recipe.

 - Dark chocolate chips - because chocolate just makes everything better!

-The best protein powders for making these muffins:
+The best types of protein powder for making these muffins:

-- Nuzest vanilla protein powder - this is both vegan and gluten free and is the protein powder I personally use.
+- Nuzest vanilla protein powder - this is both vegan and gluten free.

 Step one: